 Unexpected, the sound of JJ's voice came up from the ice-bound stillness below.
 Under the circumstances, it was reassuring for me to know there was another brave soul who had made the treacherous descent down to the docks.

-I stopped, made sure of my footing, looked over at JJ's boat, and I could see his smiling face poking out of his port side window.
-"If you were a good guy, JJ, you would have cleaned up this mess, or at least, you could have pulled the water back into this bottomless pit."
+I stopped, made sure of my footing, looked over at JJ's boat and could see his smiling face poking out of his port side window.
+"If you were a good guy, JJ, you would have cleaned up this mess, or at least pulled the water back into this bottomless pit."

 "Gee, if only I knew you were coming just now!"